kristingreenslit/pivot-table/README.md

 ### Next steps
 1. Create a menu of controls in the UI to filter and manipulate data (similar to a pivot table menu in Excel)
 2. Incorporate Redux to control the flow of data when filter selection changes are prompted by the user
-3. Refactor code for scalability
+3. Refactor code for scalability and add TypeScript